pjox/portizs/content/en/authors/admin/_index.md

 #- Visitors
 ---

-I'm a PhD student in Computer Science at [Sorbonne Université](https://sorbonne-universite.fr/en) and at the [ALMAnaCH research team](https://team.inria.fr/almanach/) at [Inria](https://www.inria.fr/en/).
+I'm a PhD student in Computer Science woking in Natural Language Processing (NLP) for historical documents at [Sorbonne Université](https://sorbonne-universite.fr/en) and at the [ALMAnaCH research team](https://team.inria.fr/almanach/) at [Inria](https://www.inria.fr/en/).

-I work primarily in machine learning, deep learning and NLP.
+I am interested in [large corpora](https://oscar-corpus.com) for training [language models](https://camembert-model.fr), specially for under resourced languages and historical languages.
+I am interested in tasks such as Name Entity Recognition (NER), Dependency Parsing and Part-of-Speech tagging, Machine Translation and Document structuration.

-I love coffee, cookies and coding.
+I love coffee, cookies and maths.